 Why can’t I add a new item as a quick add to a select list column in a published form?
 It appears in the builder but not the published form.

 This is only allowed in the builder.
 Allowing external users to change the form would violate the security principles of Coda's form feature.
 A workaround is to add an “other” column where people can enter free-form responses.
+Learn more about publishing and sharing forms here.

 What privacy settings are available?

-For forms that you publish with a unique link, you can choose to toggle off lookup columns or people options to prevent private doc or teammate data from being visible as options in your form.
+For forms that you publish with a unique link, you can choose to toggle off relation columns or people options to prevent private doc or teammate data from being visible as options in your form.
 You can access the privacy settings for published forms on the same panel where you generate your unique link.

 Is it possible to have two published forms feed into the same table, but have a different set of columns visible in each form?

 For sure.
 If you click Edit layout, there should be a Create new layout option to create another version of the form.
 You can also use different views of the results table to show the respective columns that are relevant to each form.
+(Learn more about publishing forms here)

 Related resources